M6 Junction 10 Improvements

-During December 2015, Walsall Council and Highways England conducted a public consultation period, which included 4 public exhibitions, to discuss the design options being considered for the improvement of M6 J10 and the adjacent junction of Wolverhampton Road and Bloxwich Lane.
+During December 2015, Walsall Council and Highways England conducted a public consultation exercise to discuss the design options being considered for the improvement of M6 J10.
+In July 2016 we shared the outcome of this public consultation.

 What improvements are proposed for M6 junction 10?

 The junction is of strategic importance to Walsall and the wider area, providing access to the West Midlands.
 However, these queues affect the local community and business environment quite significantly, making it harder for businesses to get their goods and services to market, impacting local businesses and jobs.

 The main objectives of the scheme are to:

 1. Provide a more free flowing network by;